Flunky, Work Hard!: Release

-Flunky, Work Hard! premiered in Japan on August 8, 1931.
-It was shown in the U.S. as part of a 25 films Naruse retrospective in 1985, organised by the Kawakita Memorial Film Institute and film scholar Audie Bock.
+Flunky, Work Hard! premiered in Japan on 8 August 1931.
+It was shown in the U.S. as part of a Naruse retrospective in 1985, organised by the Kawakita Memorial Film Institute and film scholar Audie Bock.

+Reception

+Naruse biographer Catherine Russell called Flunky, Work Hard! a combination "of nansensu comedy, tendency film, and shoshimin-eiga with a particularly flamboyant method of decoupage".